s-izumoto/gpr_ert/README.md

 This repository implements a full workflow for **synthetic Electrical Resistivity Tomography (ERT)** and **Gaussian Process Regression (GPR)**–based **sequential experimental design**.
 It covers all stages from generating heterogeneous resistivity fields to inversion and quantitative evaluation against a Wenner array–based baseline.
+> ℹ️ For an overview of key terms such as ERT, GPR, inverse analysis, and electrode array, please refer to the “📘 Background” section at the end of this README.

 # GPR-Based Sequential Design: Performance Summary